 Add a overflowing teaspoon of dried or chopped fresh herbs to a cup/jug and add boiling water until it reaches the top.
 Cover with a saucer and leave to infuse for 10 minutes before straining out the herb matter.
 Add the cooled liquid instead of water at the relevant stage of your recipe, whether you're making tea or cocktails or savory gravies.
 If you are making larger quantities of infusions, add one overflowing teaspoon of herbs for every cup of water.

 Do not keep un-preserved herbal infusions any longer than a day in the refrigerator as they go “off” very quickly.

-Another way to get water-based herbal extracts into your natural bath products is by using flower waters, or hydrolats.
+Get water-based herbal extracts into your natural bath products is by using flower waters, or hydrosols.
 These are the byproducts of the steam distillation of essential oils and are very easy to use.
 Lavender, orange flower, and rosewater are the most common.
 They make great skin fresheners in their own right and retain the properties of the essential oils from which they are made.
 You can buy hydrosols online or at your local health food stores and use as toner - we use lavender hydrosol in our fabulous, cooling facial toner!

 Basic herbal properties